ibm-cloud-docs/assistant-data/backup.md

 ## Backing up data manually
 {: #backup-cp4d}

 Complete the steps in this procedure to back up your data by using the Postgres tool directly.

-If you have an OpenShift cluster, replace all `kubectl` commands with `oc` commands.
-{: note}

 To back up your data, complete these steps:

 1. Fetch a running Postgres proxy pod.

     ```
-    kubectl get pods --field-selector=status.phase=Running -l component=stolon-proxy,release=${release-name} -o jsonpath="{.items[0].metadata.name}"
+    oc get pods --field-selector=status.phase=Running -l component=stolon-proxy,release=${release-name} -o jsonpath="{.items[0].metadata.name}"
     ```
     {: codeblock}